symmy596/SurfinPy/examples/README.md

 - Notebooks/Surfaces/Tutroial 4 - Guide for creating a phase diagram for a surface as a function of temperature and pressure.
 - Notebooks/Surfaces/Tutorial 5 - Guide to generate particle morphologies - requires an installed version of pymatgen.

-- Notebooks/Bulk/Tutorial 1 - Guide to generating a phase diagram for a bulk material as a function of the chemical potential of two variable species e.g. MgO + $CO_2$ + $H_2O$.
+- Notebooks/Bulk/Tutorial 1 - Guide to generating a phase diagram for a bulk material as a function of the chemical potential of two variable species e.g. Bulk + $CO_2$ + $H_2O$.
 - Notebooks/Bulk/Tutorial 2 - Guide to including temperature in a bulk phase diagram.
 - Notebooks/Bulk/Tutorial 3 - Guide to convert chemical potential to pressure.
 - Notebooks/Bulk/Tutroial 4 - Guide for creating a phase diagram for a bulk material as a function of temperature and pressure.